ilyashusterman/jwt_user/README.md

 jwt_user
 =====

-A Python implementation of acquiring user from jwt token
+A Python implementation of acquiring, authorizing user from jwt token. designed to work for any request entity from flask,django,tornado frameworks.

 Installing
 ----------